LukeGrahamLandry/hctarcs/devlog.md

   - How to represent which builtins are await points?
   - Is everything a method on Sprite?
   - How to represent inheriting the base sprite behaviour?

+Very nice to just emit unknown stuff as a `todo!(<src>)` so I can see progress while working on it.

+I'm making custom blocks be a method on a struct that takes the sprite data and the globals as well as whatever arguments.
+That's a bit clunky.

+Got rid of unop ast nodes for math functions, now just have a string for suffix method call.

+Annoying that argument_reporter_string_number only has readable name and procedures_call only has id.
+Actually it doesn't matter because they're ordered, nvm.

+TODO: type inference for string/num/bool variables. no bool variables but could recognise patterns like a string that is always true/false or number 1/0 always compared.

 ## Parsing Ast (Dec 26)